Full Time: Three years, Part Time: Five years.

 Assessment includes essays; reports; oral presentations; group assessments; investigating companies and tackling briefs from industry.
 In your final year you will have the opportunity to undertake an independent dissertation or company project.
 Exams account for no more than 50 per cent of the final mark (with exception of the accounting modules).

-During your first year you will, on average, attend between 12 and 14 hours of formal study per week.
-In the second and final year attendance will vary depending on which options are chosen but typically between 10-12 hours per week.
+You will, on average, attend between 12 and 14 hours of formal study per week.
+In the further years of your degree attendance will vary depending on which options are chosen but typically between 10-12 hours per week.
 During the optional placement you follow the normal work pattern of your chosen company.
 You also have the opportunity develop your skills in IT, web searching, social media, advanced excel and specialist Microsoft packages.